tobimensch/aqemu/README.md

 ---

-Port of AQEmu 0.8.2 from Qt4 to Qt5.
+Port of AQEMU 0.8.2 from Qt4 to Qt5.

 ---